DavidVillalobos/generator-projects-cplusplus/README.md

 ## Installation
 ### Release

-Download the code available in the releases.
+Download the code available in [releases](https://github.com/DavidVillalobos/generator-projects-cplusplus/releases/tag/v1.0)

-Unzip and run the GenC++.exe file
+Unzip the file in the space where you want and for use run the GenC++.exe file

 ### Last version